danklotz/openNotes/micro-reviews.md

 - **G**
 - [Gangs of New York](https://www.imdb.com/title/tt0217505/?ref_=fn_al_tt_1).
 I did enjoy the movie, but it did not leave a lasting impression.
+- ⭐️ [The Gentlemen](https://www.imdb.com/title/tt8367814/?ref_=fn_al_tt_1).
+I guess this is Guy Ritchie at its best.
+Pretty much everything I like about his movies, without much of the bad.
 - [Glass Onion](https://www.imdb.com/title/tt11564570/).
 The very entertaining successor off the very entertaining Knives Out and as good as it.
 Glass Onion goes into a very different direction: A intriguing mixture of satire, social commentary crime-comedy and character play. commentary.
 Benoit Blanc fades a bit into the background.
 But, the movie is as ingenious the first one.
-- [Gravity Falls](https://www.imdb.com/title/tt1865718/?ref_=nm_knf_t_4).
-One of the best cartoon series I know of.
-- ⭐️ [The Gentlemen](https://www.imdb.com/title/tt8367814/?ref_=fn_al_tt_1).
-I guess this is Guy Ritchie at its best.
-Pretty much everything I like about his movies, without much of the bad.
-- [The Godfather i, ii & iii](https://www.imdb.com/title/tt0068646/?ref_=adv_li_tt) Top.
+- ⭐️ [The Godfather i, ii & iii](https://www.imdb.com/title/tt0068646/?ref_=adv_li_tt) Top.
 Aged very well.
 First is best.
+- [Good Will Hunting](https://www.imdb.com/title/tt0119217/?ref_=hm_tpks_tt_i_20_pd_tp1_pbr_ic).
+A relatable story about the difficulties of a genius in a normal world.
+Its good, but not my type of movie.
 - ⭐️ [The Grand Budapest Hotel](https://www.imdb.com/title/tt2278388/?ref_=nm_flmg_dr_4).
 A gem.
 And probably, my favorite Wes Anderson movie.
 The whole movie is polished to the max.
 The story is touching, intense and comical.
 The colors are great.
 The depiction of West Europe is perfect.
 I love it.
+- [Gran Torino](https://www.imdb.com/title/tt1205489/?ref_=hm_tpks_tt_i_2_pd_tp1_pbr_ic).
+I am not a big fan of Clint Eastwood (both as a director and as an actor), but I somehow surprisingly like the movie.
+- [Gravity Falls](https://www.imdb.com/title/tt1865718/?ref_=nm_knf_t_4).
+One of the best cartoon series I know of.
 - [Guardians of the Galaxy: Vol. 3](https://www.imdb.com/title/tt6791350/?ref_=nv_sr_srsg_1_tt_7_nm_0_q_guardians%2520o).
 I liked the first one, found the second one boring and love the third one.
 This is a really great end to the series (and for me the last superhero movie I will watch in a long time).

 - **H**